Hero Background Image

 Learn more about our editorial guidelines.

-From October 1st, the federal government's Home Guarantee Scheme (HGS) is expanding, making more Australian first home buyers eligible for a low-deposit loan — a move that's expected to drive strong demand and rising property prices.
+From October 1st, the federal government's Home Guarantee Scheme (HGS) expanded, making more Australian first home buyers eligible for a low-deposit loan — a move that's expected to drive strong demand and rising property prices.

-With unlimited places, no income caps, and higher price caps across the country, what was once a relatively niche offering is now being rolled out to the masses.
+With unlimited places, no income caps, and higher price caps across the country, what was once a relatively niche offering is now being rolled out to the masses — and the effects are already being seen around the country.

 It's big news not just for buyers, but for sellers too.
-Find out what's changing, why it matters, and where sellers could benefit the most.
+Find out what's changed, why it matters, and where sellers could benefit the most.

-What is the HGS and what's changing in October?
+What is the HGS and what changed on October 1st?

 The federal Labor government launched the HGS in its current form back in 2022 as a way of creating a pathway to homeownership for more first home buyers.